SettleMint

 Start organisation deployment, read the deployment tree, track account-abstraction setup, and separate organisation deployment from system creation for API-based platform setup.

-Organisation deployment creates the organisation context and starts the setup workflow.
-The workflow prepares the platform system, registries, roles, identity, compliance, factories, and add-ons.
-It includes optional setup nodes, such as Exchange Rate Feeds and paymaster phases, only when the active chain supports them.
-Onboarding automation uses this API path before asset creation, post-deployment role assignment, or provider-specific configuration.
+Use the organisation deployment API to create the organisation context and start the provisioning workflow.
+The platform prepares the system, registries, roles, identity contracts, compliance modules, factories, and add-ons, in that order.
+It includes optional nodes such as Exchange Rate Feeds and paymaster phases only when the active chain supports them.
+Call this API before you create assets, assign roles after deployment, or configure provider-specific settings.

-For the broader setup sequence, see Platform setup overview.
-For API authentication and OpenAPI discovery, see API reference.
+For the broader setup path, see Platform setup overview.
+For how to authenticate and discover the OpenAPI spec, see API reference.

 Prerequisites

-Before calling the deployment API, confirm these inputs and runtime conditions:
+Before you call the deployment API, confirm these inputs and conditions:

-• The caller has an authenticated session for the user that owns the new organisation setup.
+• You have an authenticated session for the user that owns the new organisation.

-• The organisation name is final enough for operators to identify the workspace.
+• The organisation name is clear enough for operators to identify the workspace.

 • Currency choices use ISO 4217 alpha-3 codes such as EUR, USD, or SGD.